rbertolusso/intubate/README.md

 ntbt_lsfit <- intubate      # NOTE: we are *not* including parentheses.
 ```

-That's it, you have created you interface.
+That's it, you have created the interface to `lsfit`.
 Just remember that:

 1. `intubate` interfaces **must** start with `ntbt_` followed by the
     name of the function to interface (`lsfit` in this case).